18F/handbook/_pages/about-us/teams/outreach.md

 * [#outreach](https://gsa-tts.slack.com/archives/outreach) is for all general inquiries including events, helping you promote things, people coming by the office, members of the press asking you questions, speaking at conferences, etc.
 * [#blog](https://gsa-tts.slack.com/archives/blog) is used to discuss upcoming posts, feature requests, bugs, and the last minute details of publishing posts.
-* [#newsletter](https://gsa-tts.slack.com/archives/newsletter) is used to source and discuss content for our external and internal newsletters.
-Hop in here to let us know about cool things other people are doing!
 * [#tweet-this](https://gsa-tts.slack.com/archives/tweet-this) is where we coordinate activity for 18F&rsquo;s Twitter account.
 Hop in here if you want us to respond to something, retweet someone, or tweet something interesting.
 You can also contact us if you&rsquo;d like to be added to [18F&rsquo;s team Twitter list](https://twitter.com/18F/lists/team).
 * [#press](https://gsa-tts.slack.com/archives/press) is for collecting press mentions of 18F (non tweets).
 * [#18f-site](https://gsa-tts.slack.com/archives/18f-site) is for managing issues and updates to the current 18f.gsa.gov.
-* [#inbox](https://gsa-tts.slack.com/archives/inbox) is for coordinating responses to emails that come into 18f@gsa.gov.

 ## Project announcements